About Exeter Observer ⁄ Rationale

 Churnalism and cheerleading amplifies content marketing and public relations spin, filling news channels and enticing local authorities and other key institutions to produce promotional press releases instead of public information.

-Only publishers with the operational capacity and editorial independence to make informed judgements in the public interest can deliver the journalism that local democracy needs.
+Only news publishers with the operational capacity and editorial independence to make informed judgements in the public interest can deliver the journalism that local democracy needs.

 “The first job of journalism - this is essential - is to put pressure on power.
 Investigative pressure, reporting pressure, intellectual pressure on the ideas being put out by power.
 If a newspaper or a site that’s serious isn’t doing that, they’re not doing anything.”